-This delicious pork recipe is perfect for a chilly fall day.
+This delicious pork tenderloin with apples recipe is perfect for a chilly fall day.
 Seared and roasted pork tenderloin is glazed with an easy maple pan sauce with sautéed apples.
-This 30 minute recipe is warm and cozy and will be a dinnertime favorite!
+This 30 minute pork recipe is warm and cozy and will be a dinnertime favorite!

 Do you have one of those recipes in your cooking repertoire that always receives OOOHs! and AHHHs! every time your make it?
 This sweet and savory pork tenderloin with apples is one of my go to dinners as soon as the temperatures turn a little chilly in the fall.